ReInHerit/strike-a-pose/README.md

 ```
 python generate_secret_key.py
 ```
 Then copy the generated key and paste it in the file .env file generated above, in the variable SECRET_KEY.

 #### Web domain setup

 If a domain with HTTPS is available simply use the standalone Dockerfile.
 E.g. that Dockerfile allows to deploy the app on Heroku.
-Otherwise use the docker-compose approach that spins a docker container with an nginx server and a custom SSL certificate that exposes the docker with Flask and app as HTTPS to access the camera through the web browser.
+Otherwise, use the docker-compose approach that spins a docker container with a nginx server and a custom SSL certificate that exposes the docker with Flask and app as HTTPS to access the camera through the web browser.
 In this second option the operation is a bit complex, as follows.

 Add the following line to the `/etc/hosts` file of the computer where the docker containers are running: